 In the home visits program we try to give parents the tools to eliminate education related problems.
 Every child in the community is assigned to an EI staff member who guides the parents and child.
 Our Process>

 This center, started by EI, provides a much-needed place in the community for students to interact outside of school.
 It is equipped with computers and Internet, printer, scanner, a children’s library, and reference books.
 See More >

 The teen program focus is on the holistic development of our teenage students so they develop into successful adults.
 We use an intensive, hands-on approach.
 See Benefits >

 Students studying towards higher education receive resources such computer and Internet access, space to study, career counseling, emotional counseling, medical care, stipends, and homework assistance.
 The Center >

 EI photography program helps kids develop their talent through regular photography sessions, provision of high quality cameras and access to exhibitions and professional classes.
 See Photos >

 EI provides mandatory uniforms, shoes, backpacks and supplies, tuition (secondary school), transportation for rural high school students, medical care, parenting programs (how to be more effective and supportive parents), enrichment activities, and counseling both individually and in groups.
-Since 2009 EI has achieved a program (and school) retention rate of over 92% within the program participants from the two communities we work.
-As of 2011 over 80% of all school age children are now in school in EI’s first community, up from 55% in 2003!
+Since 2009 EI has achieved a school retention rate of over 96% within the program participants from the two communities we work.
+As of 2012 over 87% of all school age children are now in school in EI’s first community, up from 55% in 2003!